E

 and perhaps increase investment in nuclear energy

-What people are forgetting is that there is capacity to produce enough Nuclear power for the human race for at least the next Billion years.
-Don't ask me for a citation about this, but we have an almost inexhaustible potential to produce Nuclear power.
+What people are forgetting is that there is capacity to produce enough Nuclear power for the human race for thousands of years.

 And what would you base this arguement on?
 Or were you just stating an anecdotal opinion?